Luthey-Schulten-Lab/SummerSchool_2025/CME/README.md

 - **Third**: Open Jupyter Notebook in a webpage.
   Copy the last URL in the first terminal and paste to one browser (Firefox, Chrome, ...) to open Jupyter Notebook.

-## 2. Introduction to Lattice Microbe
+## 2. Introduction to Lattice Microbe and Stochastic Simulation

 **Go to [Introduction](introduction/)**